podlove/podlove-specifications/podlove-alternate-feeds.md

 ## Setting a Title for Feeds ##

-Each podcast feed SHOULD include `<atom:link rel="self" ...>` element in the feeds global section to link back to its original feed.
+Each podcast feed SHOULD include a `<atom:link rel="self" ...>` element in the feeds global section to link back to its original feed.
 This is a common procedure.
 But the optional <code>title</code> attribute is usually left out.
 We recommend setting this title to describe the nature of the feed in the podcast feed's original language.

 	<?xml version="1.0" encoding="utf-8"?>
 	<feed xmlns="http://www.w3.org/2005/Atom">